coq/coq/doc/sphinx/language/core/inductive.rst

    Disabling this flag prevents inductives with an explicit non-`Prop` type from being lowered to `Prop`.
 This will become the default in a future version.
-Note :flag:`Dependent Proposition Eliminators` to declare the inductive type in `Prop` while preserving compatibility.
+Use :flag:`Dependent Proposition Eliminators` to declare the inductive type in `Prop` while preserving compatibility.

    Depending on universe minimization they may then be declared in